gilyuliy/rss_reader/README.md

 When executed with source positional argument source, utility stores all data, including images to DataFrame H5 storage, so when used later with --date YYYMMDD, --to-pdf can be created offline

+with --to-html utility will export data to html this also works with all possible combinations of keys aboe